unoplatform/uno.extensions/doc/Overview/Maui/GrapeCity.md

 Remove the .net7.0 (or .net8.0) target framework from both the GrapeCityApp and GrapeCityApp.MauiControls projects.

-Next, add a reference to the C1 .NET MAUI nuget packages to the GrapeCityApp.MauiControls library.
-If you want to use the FlexGrid, add a reference to C1.Maui.Grid; if you want to use the Calendar, add a reference to C1.Maui.Calendar.
+Next, add a reference to the C1 .NET MAUI NuGet packages to the GrapeCityApp.MauiControls library.
+If you want to use the FlexGrid, add a reference to [`C1.Maui.Grid`](https://www.nuget.org/packages/C1.Maui.Grid); if you want to use the Calendar, add a reference to [`C1.Maui.Calendar`](https://www.nuget.org/packages/C1.Maui.Calendar).

 In the `AppBuilderExtensions` class, update the `UseMauiControls` extension method to call either, or both, the `RegisterFlexGridControls` or `RegisterCalendarControls` methods.